If your Amazon S3 bucket is configured for website hosting, you can redirect requests

 To keep the content of

-When the request is complete, you have the original page with its
+request is complete, you have the original page with its content

-content unchanged, but Amazon S3 redirects any requests for the page
+unchanged, but Amazon S3 redirects any requests for the page to the redirect

 To delete the content of the

-the page, you can send a PUT Object request to upload a zero-byte
+redirect requests for the page, you can send a PUT Object request to

-page1.html to the new object.
-When the request is
+to the new object.
+When the request is complete,

 x-amz-website-redirect-location header in the response.